 For each or any part of a day that the assignment is late, including weekends and statutory holidays and other days when the law school is closed, the student will lose 5% of the maximum possible value of the assignment for the first day or part of a day that the assignment is late and an additional 2% for each subsequent day or part of a day.

-Example: A paper worth 100 possible marks that is handed in 1 day late would automatically lose 5 points.
+Example: A paper worth 100 possible marks that is handed in one day late would automatically lose 5 points.
 The same paper handed in 10 days late would lose an additional 18 marks for a total mark loss of 23 marks.

 A student can apply for an exemption from this deduction for one or more of the days within the late period.
 Such application will be made to the Examinations Committee.